Angadlamba/unity-hierarchy-folders/README.md

 ## Features

-1. Deletes themselves on **Play** and **Build** while keeping all children in place.
+1. `Folder`s Deletes themselves on **Play** and **Build** while keeping all children in place.
 Helping project organization in Editor while keeping performance at runtime.
-2. Can be **Translated**, **Rotated** and **Scaled** freely just like any `GameObject`, yes the children will maintain the `Transform` modifications after the Folders delete themselves.
-(Behaves as a pivot that is always centered at their children for easy manipulation).
-3. Can be locked to make working with it's children `Transform` values more intuitive.
-(Can be locked/unlocked as many times as necessary, at any time).
+2. Create a `Folder` by right-clicking in the Hierarchy and selecting "**Create Hierarchy Folder**".
+3. Select the deep children of a `Folder` by right-clicking it and selecting **Folder/Select Deep Children**.
+4. `Folder`s are locked at **Pos: 0,0,0**; **Rot: 0,0,0**; **Scale: 1,1,1** making it so that all children `Transform` values will be equal to their worldspace values, making it more intuitive to work with them.
+5. Hides transformation tools while a `Folder` is selected to prevent accidental transformations.
-4. Works just fine with `RectTransforms`.
-(You can simply work normally as if the Folder is not even there).
+6. Works just fine with `RectTransforms`. (*You can simply work normally as if the Folder is not even there*).
-5. Folder icon colors, for a little bit of customization.
+7. Folder icon colors, for a little bit of customization.

 #### Observations
-> 1. For Folders to work correctly with `RectTransform`s it needs a `RectTransform` of it's own.
+> For Folders to work correctly with `RectTransform`s it needs a `RectTransform` of it's own.
 To do this automatically just create a new Hierarchy Folder as a child of a `GameObject` that has a `RectTransform`, like a Canvas for example.
-> 2. Changing the Folder's ``RectTransform`` values is not advised in order to maintain consistent results, I decided against hiding it just in case anyone needs to use it, but using Folders with `RectTransform`s was designed to be *set & forget*.
-> 3. * Keep in mind that when a child is reparented it's `Transform` values change relative to its new parent's `Transform` values.
-If for some reason you have code that relies on a `GameObject` having very particular `Transform` values things will break if it is a child of a Folder, because, as expected, it will get reparented on **Play**/**Build** and it's `Transform` values will change (unless the Folder is locked).
->    * Also, when reparented a child's scale gets multiplied by the parent's scale.
-I consider this a feature, but it may trip up people that are not expecting it to be the case.
-For best and consistent results do not scale a Folder if you can help it, if you need to scale something do it in the mesh itself.

 ## Installation